Tino-FRC-2473/Training-Git-Practical-2025/logs/Attempts.md

 # Attempts:
 Arnav Shah proctored by Qinzhao on Dec 4
-Kovid Kaushik proctored by Qinzhao Li on December 4th, 2025
+Kovid Kaushik proctored by Qinzhao Li on December 4th, 2025 Kovid Kaushik proctored by Sharvil on Dec 8